Spring Breakers: Plot

 College students Brit, Candy, and Cotty often spend their time partying while their friend Faith attends a religious youth group.
-As their classmates head to spring break, they are stuck behind due to a lack of money.
-Desperate to make the trip, Brit and Candy, after getting high on cocaine, don ski masks and rob a local restaurant using hammers and realistic-looking squirt guns.
+As their classmates head to spring break, they are stuck behind because they don't have the money to travel.
+Desperate to make the trip, Brit and Candy get high on cocaine, don ski masks, and rob a local restaurant, using the threat of hammers and realistic-looking squirt guns.
 They are assisted by Cotty, who drives (and later burns) the getaway car stolen from one of their professors.
 Cotty, Candy, and Brit divulge the details of their crime to a horrified Faith, who keeps quiet about it.

 In St. Petersburg, Florida, the girls attend wild beach parties fueled by alcohol, drugs, and sex.
 After a particularly wild party, all four are arrested for using narcotics.
 They spend the night in a holding cell, but are bailed out by Alien, a rapper, drug hustler, and arms dealer.
 Alien charms Cotty, Candy, and Brit with his money and "bad boy" swagger, but Faith is extremely uncomfortable.
-Alien takes the girls to a local club frequented by gang members, where Faith becomes even more uneasy with his lifestyle.
+Alien takes the girls to a local club frequented by gang members, where Faith becomes even more uneasy.
 Alien attempts to seduce Faith and convince her to stay with him, using equal parts menace, threats, and tenderness, but Faith leaves, begging the others to come with her.
-They refuse, and she makes the trip home alone.
+They refuse, and she returns to college alone.

 Alien takes the remaining girls to a strip club owned by his rival and childhood best friend, Big Arch, who warns Alien to stop selling drugs in his territory.
-Alien then takes the girls to his mansion, where he flaunts his drug money and cache of weapons, describing his life as the "American Dream".
+Alien takes the girls to his mansion, where he flaunts his drug money and cache of weapons, describing his life as the "American Dream".
 Brit and Candy grab two of his guns and threaten to kill him.
-Turned on, Alien fellates the gun and declares that he has fallen in love with the girls, claiming that they are his soulmates.
+Aroused, Alien fellates the guns and declares that he has fallen in love with the girls, claiming that they are his soulmates.